somospragma/pragma-ia-solving-with-ai/instructions/frontend/modular/angular/04-quality.md

 - Avoid computed properties (e.g. get prop() { }) when accessing variables from a HTML view.
 Prefer signals or observables
 - Unsubscribe from observables using Angular lifecycle ngOnDestroy if there are not clean-up automatically
 - Utilize deferrable views for optimizing component rendering, deferring non-critical views until necessary
+- Implement image optimization using modern formats (WebP, AVIF) and compression techniques
+- Apply minification and obfuscation for CSS and JavaScript files in production builds

 **Web Vitals:**